10 underrated destinations to add to your 2026 travel list

 Before we begin, don’t forget to grab your free Travel Wellness Routine Builder.
 It’s filled with simple tools — from a printable checklist to self-care prompts and grounding rituals — designed to help you feel cozy, calm, and confident wherever your journey takes you.
 Click below to download it and start building your perfect solo/slow travel routine today!

 When putting this list together I kept 2 things in mind: underrated and slow travel destinations.
 I feel like we are moving away from the old travel styles, where everything was about ticking off every single tourist attraction and 'must see or do' things on a list, while creating the most perfect looking IG photos.
 I think these days people want to be more mindful when it comes to travelling, feel more like a local and slow down a bit.
 So, I kept this in sight when curating my recommendations and also when asking ChatGPT for recommendations.
 This is how the below list came to be.
-First, I will share my top picks and then I will share the latter.
+First, I will share my top picks and then I will share the ChatGPT list.
+As you can see, some of them are more solo travel friendly than others, and I can only express my opinion on this aspect if I have been to the given country, but I added my two cents wherever I could.

 Albania